filecoin-project/venus/CODEWALK.md

  -->
 # Go-filecoin code overview

-This document provides a high level tour of the venus implementation of the Filecoin protocols in Go.
+This document provides a high level tour of the venus implementation of the Venus protocols in Go.

-This document assumes a reasonable level of knowledge about the Filecoin system and protocols, which are not re-explained here.
+This document assumes a reasonable level of knowledge about the Venus system and protocols, which are not re-explained here.
 It is complemented by specs (link forthcoming) that describe the key concepts implemented here.

 **Table of contents**